-- A. A member of the Development Team owns (or has a ground leasehold interest in) 100% of all sites to be developed (5 points) - B. All sites are zoned for the proposed project and no further local approvals are needed (5 points) - C. Building infrastructure is in place or the municipality (or equivalent government unit) has committed to have infrastructure in place on or before December 31, 2024prior to commencement of construction (5 points) - D.-At least 75% of construction financing has been committed (3 points) - E.D.
-The project has received a conditional commitment for SFTC equity (2-5 points)
+- A. A member of the Development Team owns (or has a ground leasehold interest in) 100% of all sites to be developed (5 points) - B. All sites are zoned for the proposed project and no further local approvals are needed (5 points) - C. Building infrastructure is in place or the municipality (or equivalent government unit) has committed to have infrastructure in place prior to commencement of construction (5 points) - D. The project has received a conditional commitment for SFTC equity (5 points)